DinkydauSet/DinkydauSet/_posts/2020-09-28-Analyzing-covid19-data-with-SQL.md

 ---
 layout: post
-title:  "Analyzing covid19 data with SQL test"
+title:  "Analyzing covid19 data with SQL"
 ---

 RIVM is a governmental health organisation in the Netherlands that publishes data here: https://data.rivm.nl/covid-19/.
 I show how the data can be inserted in a database for analysis.